wp-plugins/simple-shortlinks/readme.txt

 Simple Short Links was designed to do this with no frills, and with an eye on eventually incorporating some or all of its basic functionality into the WordPress core.
 One benefit of the no-frills system is that you will never worry about the forwarding service itself, which is already built in to WordPress.
 This plugin simply reveals hidden short URLs that already work on your blog.

-One disadvantage of this bare-bone simplicity is there will be no short links for tags, categories, or any other object that's not stored in the WordPress posts table.
+One disadvantage of this bare-bone simplicity is there will be no short links for tags or external URLs.

 == Installation ==